Cortland County offering COVID-19 vaccine to those in Phase 1a of the vaccination program

 - All outpatient/ambulatory frontline, high-risk health care providers who give direct in-person patient care or other staff in a position where they have direct contact with patients, such as receptionists, of any age.
 This will include but is not limited to, hospital and community-based ambulatory care, primary care, outpatient behavioral health services, phlebotomists, physical and occupational therapists, and specialty clinics including dialysis centers.

 The health department says you need to book an appointment on its website.
-If you have any questions, contact 607-756-3415.
+If you have any questions, call (607) 756-3415.

 More from NewsChannel 9: